Various Thoughts About My Work

 the political area when conversing with

-my musical guests, it has come to my attention that
+my musical guests, it has come to my attention

-in such social matters.
-For example, the
+involved in such social matters.
+For example,

-editorial in Opera Canada of Summer, 2019, discusses
+the editorial in Opera Canada of Summer,

-the “central debate about
+2019, discusses the “central debate

-no longer passively accepts the racist, misogynist
+which no longer passively accepts the racist, misogynist

 and sexist tropes of yesteryear.”
 It